inbravo/java-to-scala/first-milestone/class-and-object.md

 * Class is the **Blueprint** for objects and Object is the **Entry Point** of a program.
 Read more from [StackOverflow](http://stackoverflow.com/questions/1755345/difference-between-object-and-class-in-scala)

+* Objects are core to everything in Scala.
+Object, class, and traits are used to define public APIs for libraries

 * Scala allows you to pass field variables along with constructor
-*  In Scala, every value is an object.
-Even operators are method calls against the class of an object.
-Scala offers mixin inheritance through the use of traits.
-Objects are core to everything in Scala.
-Object, class, and traits are used to define public APIs for libraries

 ```scala
 /* Params of the constructor turn into fields and initialized with the construction parameters */
 class Employee(val name: String, val age: Int) {/* Do something */}
 ```

 * Above Scala program is equivalent to below given Java program.
 You can see how much verbose Java is,

 ```java